REAL ESTATE MARKET REPORT – 2019 vs. 2018

 And, the Russian River area is your best bet for value.
-Inventory is low, but the volume of sales is way up; 43.3% over the same quarter last year!
-While the average price shot up 17.6%, we’re still seeing good value at $508,000.
-That’s 37.2% below the countywide average.
+Inventory and days on market are low, but the volume of sales went down 31.1% over the same quarter last year.
+We’re still seeing good value with an average sale price at $500,000, well below the countywide average.

-Countywide, so far in 2018, the average home spent 54 days on the market with only 1.6 months supply of inventory.
+Countywide, so far in 2019, the average home spent 78 days on the market with 2.7 months supply of inventory.
 Depending on the area, the current market can be brisk, requiring buyers and their agents to be nimble and diligent.
-Home prices continue to trend upward.

 Live Market Data